Tweedy Bird Loc: 187 Ride By

 Tweedy Bird Loc, with the help of producer Ronnie Phillips, began recording his solo debut album 187 Ride By in 1992.
-He was still beefing with Eazy-E at the time; when Tweedy Bird Loc overheard Eazy on an interview saying that he won't sign Tweedy Bird Loc to Ruthless, Tweedy felt very disrespected so he and his fellow rappers Big D Mark, Nini X and Notorious Joe wrote a vicious diss track aimed at Eazy and his manager Jerry Heller, and his protegee Kokane titled "Hoe is a Bitch" in which he attacks and criticizes Eazy of selling out, being sexist towards women, and from Tweed's point of view, brown-nosing his manager Jerry Heller for fame.
+He was now beefing with Eazy-E and MC Ren at the time; because when Tweedy Bird Loc overheard Eazy on an interview saying that he won't sign Tweedy Bird Loc to Ruthless, Tweedy felt very disrespected so he and his fellow rappers Big D Mark, Nini X and Notorious Joe wrote a vicious diss track aimed at Eazy, his manager Jerry Heller, and his protegee Kokane titled "Hoe is a Bitch" in which he attacks and criticizes Eazy of selling out, being sexist towards women, and from Tweed's point of view, brown-nosing his manager Jerry Heller for fame.
 "Hoe is a Bitch" would eventually be recorded on 187 Ride By.
 Eazy-E never responded to the track.
 Tweedy Bird Loc also aggressively insults the all female hip hop group H.W.A. who were affiliated with Eazy at the time.
 Kokane and H.W.A. never responded to the track either.

+Tweedy dissed MC Ren in 187 Ride By on the track "What's Really Goin' On", and MC Ren responded in 1993 with his disstrack named "One False Move" on his album Shock of the Hour.
+The song "What's Really Goin' On" also dissed former N.W.A members Dr. Dre and DJ Yella, Tweedy in the third verse claimed Dre of beating up Dee Barnes and wearing female outfits with Yella, although Yella didn't respond Dre did, with his song "Puffin' on Blunts And Drankin' Tanqueray" from his 1993 single Fuck wit Dre Day (And Everybody's Celebratin') from his solo debut album The Chronic.

-Tweedy was also having a feud with Bronx MC Tim Dog for dissing Tweedy's city and the West Coast hip hop scene in general on his "Fuck Compton" track.
-Tweedy would eventually respond to this with his single "Fucc the South Bronx" (also a diss aimed at other East Coast rappers such as KRS-One), and another Tim Dog diss: "What's Really Goin' On".
-Tweedy Bird Loc also had a single from 187 Ride By called "Comin' Out the Cage".
+Tweedy was also having a feud with Bronx MC Tim Dog for dissing Tweedy's city and the West Coast hip hop scene in general on his single Fuck Compton.
+Tweedy would eventually respond to this with his single "Fuck The South Bronx" (also a diss aimed at other East Coast rappers such as KRS-One and D-Nice) on the other song "What's Really Goin' On".
+Tweedy Bird Loc also had a single from 187 Ride By called "Comin' Out The Cage".
 187 Ride By was released officially on September 14, 1992.

 Besides being a solo rapper, Tweedy was also a producer.
 He and Ronnie Phillips organized the project Bloods & Crips, a collaboration of gangsta rappers who are members of the gangs, Bloods and Crips.
 Tweedy produced Bloods & Crips' debut release, Bangin' on Wax in 1993.